-When there are many rose flowers assembled on a single stem, the grouping is referred to as a cluster flowered (or cluster-flowering) rose.
-A huge benefit of cluster roses is to allow you to enjoy a prolific number of blooms and enjoy different hues in the same spray of blooms.
-However, cluster flowered roses are not always as beautifully shaped as the rose types that yield larger sized flowers, such as the Hybrid teas.
-Additionally, with roses of a clustering habit, there's usually a trade-off in the large sprays thrown of either bloom size or flower shape.
+When there are many rose flowers assembled on a single stem, the grouping is referred to as a cluster-flowered (or cluster-flowering) rose.
+A huge benefit of cluster roses are the prolific number of blooms per spray and the ability to view different flower hues in that same spray of blooms.
+Some drawbacks of cluster flowered roses include a less specific bloom shape, in contrast to the rose types with beautifully shaped larger sized flowers, such as the Hybrid teas.
+With roses of the clustering habit, there certainly is a trade-off for the large sprays thrown in either bloom size or overall flower shapeliness.

 Floribundas are the most widely popular cluster flowered roses.
 If you long for beautiful, well-behaved flowers that also provide you with plenty of cut flowers, then floribundas should be the perfect choice.
 They are found in a variety of shades and dimensions, enough to suit the tastes of a wide spectrum of rose aficionados.
 Several types have amazing scent, and throw abundant colorful blooms.
 Since floribundas thrive from the month of June to hard frost, they tend to make awesome scenic plantings.
 You get all of the color of Hybrid teas and all of the bloom-power of Polyanthas in this hybrid.

 Indeed, Floribundas owe their existence to Dines Poulsen of southern Denmark, who was the first known breeder to cross a Polyantha rose with a Hybrid Tea in 1907.
 The very hardy and generously-flowering ‘Rödhätte’ (or Poulsen rose) was the result.